Dreamy Dubai Desert Escapes – From Road Trips to Romantic Desert Resorts

 A Desert Safari

-If you don’t want to drive yourself, do a desert safari with an established tour operator such as Arabian Adventures, which takes you out to a Bedouin-style campsite, although half the fun is getting there.
+If you don’t want to drive yourself out to the desert then you can do one of the UAE’s most popular tours, a ‘desert safari’, which takes you out to a Bedouin-style campsite, although half the fun is getting there.

 On the way you can experience some exhilarating, dare-devil ‘dune-bashing’ in a four wheel drive (apparently not as violent on the dunes as it sounds), and once at the camp you can do some sand-boarding and a sunset camel ride, have some henna tattoos, feast on an Arabic buffet under the stars, and enjoy some belly-dancing before returning to Dubai.

-It’s also possible to stay overnight, which you need to arrange in advance.
+It’s also possible to stay overnight.
 As everybody else appears to return to Dubai, staying overnight is a special experience – it’s just you, your camel handler-cum-camp site caretaker, some scorpions (that’s why you’ll sleep on carpets on a high wooden platform), and the silence of the desert at night.